junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “CO-OP Consumer Protection Act of 2016”.
+This Act may be cited as the “CO–OP Consumer Protection Act of 2016”.

 ## § 2.
 Exemption from individual mandate for certain individuals who had coverage under a terminated health plan funded through the Consumer Operated and Oriented Plan (CO–OP) program